iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 By default, r.js logs info about the build process.
 This gets intercepted by beefy on stdout and is added to the output served.  r.js provides a `logLevel` option that can be used to disable logging.
-Log level 4 is the level that disables logging.
+Log level 3 is the level that logs only errors.

 ```javascript
 // config.js